explosion/spaCy/bin/wiki_entity_linking/README.md

 Run  `wikipedia_pretrain_kb.py`
 * This takes as input the locations of a **Wikipedia and a Wikidata dump**, and produces a **KB directory** + **training file**
+  * WikiData: get `latest-all.json.bz2` from https://dumps.wikimedia.org/wikidatawiki/entities/
+  * Wikipedia: get `enwiki-latest-pages-articles-multistream.xml.bz2` from https://dumps.wikimedia.org/enwiki/latest/ (or for any other language)
 * You can set the filtering parameters for KB construction:
   * `max_per_alias`: (max) number of candidate entities in the KB per alias/synonym
   * `min_freq`: threshold of number of times an entity should occur in the corpus to be included in the KB